ruby-rdf/rdf-rdfa/README.md

   	  dc:description "A yellow rectangle with sharp corners." .

 ### Support for embedded N-Triples or Turtle
-If the document includes a `&lt;script&gt;` element having an `@type` attribute whose value matches that of a loaded RDF reader (text/ntriples and text/turtle are loaded if they are availble), the data will be extracted and added to the default graph.
+If the document includes a `&lt;script&gt;` element having an `@type` attribute whose value matches that of a loaded RDF reader (text/ntriples and text/turtle are loaded if they are available), the data will be extracted and added to the default graph.
 For example:

     <html>
       <body>